mariogarcc/pylabutils/README.md

 functionalities that are included in some of the "main" methods, but these are not really intended for active use and do not have a detailed description accompanying them.

+There is at least one important issue to be noted, that is to be fixed.
+As described in the relevant function's `__doc__`: "[...] you cannot use arbitrary constants or modules by reference in the function string, because of the way `eval()` works (it calls the scope inside a custom, private function, and the modules or constants declared by the user are non-existent in that scope).
+What this essentially means is that you are, until this issue is fixed, restricted to the use of `math`, `numpy` as 'np' and `scipy.constants` as 'scs' attributes, e.g. `'y = scs.R + {A} * np.exp(math.e + {B}*x)'`"